unl-ml-art/generative-text-eher78/README.md

 <!-- - Documentation of your generative text in an effective form.
 A file with your generated text (.pdf, .doc, .txt). -->
 The text generation results has produced a total of 4 sections from two categories: unconditional or conditional (with prompts) generation.

-Here are the sample results from each of the sections.
+Here are a section of the sample results from each of the sections.
 Before moving on, it should be noted that the following parameters are the same for each section:
 - Steps = 200
 - Learning Rate = 1e-5